+An ARM might also be a good option when rates are moving higher.
 When overall rates rise, ARMs have two potential benefits.
 First, your initial rate is lower than what you might otherwise get with a fixed-rate mortgage.
 Secondly, your rate will go down when overall interest rates go down, which typically happens following periods of aggressive interest-rate hikes.

-In contrast, with a fixed-rate mortgage you are stuck with the same high rate throughout the life of the loan unless you refinance.
+In contrast, with a fixed-rate mortgage, you are stuck with the same high rate throughout the life of the loan unless you refinance.

 More From GOBankingRates